Skip to content

 What separates pass-tier from fail-tier candidates

-The Medical Student OSCE Examinations is a Multi-station OSCE assessing clinical skills, communication, and clinical reasoning.
+The Medical Student OSCE Examinations is Varies by university: a written assessment (MCQ and/or MEQ/SAQ) plus an OSCE, sometimes a long-case/short-case clinical viva.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 How PRIMEX helps you cross the pass line